yoru01/Post-hACK/PIR workshop.md

   }
 }
 ```
-Next, we define the players abilities:
+Next, we define the players' abilities:
 - `seeRules` is the function the players use to see the rules of the game.
 - `getHand` is a function the players use to make their guesses.
 - `seeOutcome` is a function the players use to see the outcome of the game after each round.
-- `informTimeout` is used to implement a timeout if any player decides to delibrately  delay the game.
+- `informTimeout` is used to implement a timeout if any player decides to deliberately delay the game.
 - `informNewRound` is used to signify a new round.

 ```js